ivine369/Art/README.md

 # ART

-It is personal gallery application that you display your photos so that others can see
+It is personal gallery application that you display your photos so that others can see.

 31st August 2020